 Setting goals is often the fun and exciting part.
 But many of us don’t like to plan; we’d rather jump right into action.
 It’s been said many times that “A goal without a plan is just a wish,” and creating a good plan is critical to determining the best means to accomplish your goals.
 When developing your plan, be sure to build in some flexibility because few things happen exactly as we’d like them to.

 Often, one of the most difficult aspects of goal achievement is actually doing what’s necessary in order to move forward.
-Frustration often occurs during this part of the process (where “the rubber meets the road”) because success isn’t a straight line but iterative, with a succession of steps forward, backwards, and sideways.
+Frustration often occurs during this part of the process (where “the rubber meets the road”) because success isn’t a straight line but curvy, bumpy, and iterative, with a succession of steps forward, backward, and sideways.
 To make meaningful progress, persistence is crucial, as is having the right mindset, holding yourself accountable, and being open to changing what needs to change about yourself.

 There are few guarantees in life, and accomplishing your goals is no different.
 However, adhering to this improvement process, adjusting along the way as appropriate, and focusing on making lasting change will take you a long way.
 As you make progress, be sure to celebrate your wins.
 Often, we move too quickly onto the next part of the process without taking time to appreciate our accomplishments along the way.

 As you might imagine, this personal development and improvement process does not end at step 5.
-Rather, this process, and its steps, are ongoing as you, hopefully, endeavor to learn and grow throughout your life.
+Rather, this process, and its steps, are ongoing as you strive to learn and grow throughout your life.